tartley/genesis/README.txt

 Not for v1 release:
 ...................

+Default template setup.py does not put data_files into the manifest.in

 Don't know what to use for project url:
 Explicit G{url} tag requires setting on command line for every project, or else